osisoft/OCS-Docs/Documentation/DataIngress/Data_Ingress.md

 - A *Subscription* receives messages from a Topic and writes them to the Sequential Data Store.

 Laureen is adding content to her fork.
+Laureen is adding content to her branch lasato-OSI-fork-TEST-branch.